Fathom Lab

 For years, Australia glorified property speculation as if it were a national virtue.
 Investors were encouraged to borrow aggressively, outbid first home buyers, and treat human shelter like a wealth casino where the house always wins.
 Meanwhile, the real economy, the one that actually creates jobs, innovation, and long term prosperity, was left to wither.

-- Rewarding debt and hoarding over work and solidarity
+• Rewarding debt and hoarding over effort and solidarity

 This wasn’t sound investment.